olyckne/cassie-webclient/README.md

   - Setup credentials in bundles/fileoatuh/users.php
 - For github authorization:
   - Set up an application on github
-  - Set your github username in bundles/fileoauth/users.php
+  - Set your credentials in bundles/fileoauth/users.php
-  - Setup your id and client in application/controllers/auth.php
-  - That's it, and it isn't that nice, I know.

 ### Customize
 --